shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

  }, [petId, contractData])
 ```

-The function getImage takes the url path and splits it by this character`'://'`.
-The split is a JavaScript function that returns an array of elements.
-Then, the getImage function returns the correct path by adding the second element of the array.
-We need to do this because an IPFS URL does not retain the original path, but instead requires a conversion step to/from URI representation.

-The function getMetadata fetches the metadata from IPSf by providing the petId, and saves it to the variables.
+The function `getMetadata` fetches the metadata from IPFS by providing the petId, and saves it to the relevant state variables.

 To mint tokens, we need the mintNFT function: